 Similarly to estrogen, progesterone also plays an important role in the health of women after their menstruating years, where it is produced by the adrenal glands and other structures in lesser amounts.

-Unlike estrogen, the only way a woman's postmenopausal progesterone levels become excessive is if she is undergoing hormone replacement therapy (HRT) or some other exogenous hormone treatment where progesterone is purposefully introduced into the body in unnatural amounts.
+Unlike estrogen, the only way a woman's postmenopausal levels of progesterone can become excessive is if she is undergoing hormone replacement therapy (HRT) or some other exogenous hormone treatment where progesterone is purposefully introduced into the body in unnatural amounts.

 Postmenopausal Testosterone Levels